 Editing Text-based files:

-My favorite is VIM, so to try it out simply type
+My favorite is VIM, so to try it out type

 vim into the

-command line to create a new file and lets go.
-Notice that typing isn't
+command line to open it and lets go.
+Notice that typing isn’t

 command mode.
 So hit